agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### 6. Securely Remove Exported Data

-As soon as you have completed the import into 1Password, or printing of your exported data, be sure to securely delete the exported file you created in Step 3, as well as the file created by the converter script in Step 4 (1P_import.1pif, 1P_print.html), since these contain your unencrypted data.
+As soon as you have completed the import into 1Password, or printing of your exported data, be sure to securely delete the exported file(s) you created in Step 2, as well as the file created by the converter script in Step 4 (e.g. 1P_import.1pif, 1P_print.html), since these contain your unencrypted data.

 ## Miscellaneous Notes